AmShZ/Machine-Learning-Project/README.md

-# Telco Customer Churn — Phase 1 (EDA) + Phase 2 (Preprocessing)
+# Telco Customer Churn Prediction

-This repo contains **Phase 1: EDA** and **Phase 2: Preprocessing** for the Telco Customer Churn dataset.
+This repo is a team project around predicting customer churn using the Telco Customer Churn dataset.

-Outputs are lightweight and reproducible:
-- EDA generates `reports/eda.md` + plots in `reports/figures/`
-- Preprocessing generates a clean ML-ready CSV and saves the fitted preprocessing pipeline
+Right now it includes:
+- Phase 1: Exploratory Data Analysis (EDA)
+- Phase 2: Preprocessing

+The repo is structured so other teammates can continue with later phases without changing what is already here.

 ---